 Borrowing from AU

 Eligible AU and Washington Research Library Consortium (WRLC) students, staff, and faculty have privileges to borrow from all of the main libraries participating in the WRLC (see list), as well as from the WRLC Shared Collections Facility.
-In order to borrow, you must have an active library account at your home institution's library, your university ID card with you and be one of the following:
+In order to borrow, you must have an active library account at your home institution's library, your university ID card with you, and be one of the following:

 - An undergraduate or graduate student currently enrolled in a degree program